-- chemistry or physics; 2 credits in the same world language, and at least 1 credit in AP, IB, AICE, or dual enrollment. - A student is exempt from the Biology I or U.S. History assessment if the student is enrolled in an AP, IB or AICE Biology I or U.S. History course and the student takes the respective AP, IB or AICE assessment and earns the minimum score to earn college credit. - Merit Designation: Students Entering Grade 9 in the 2011-2012 School Year and Forward: - Meets the standard high school diploma requirements, and - Attain one or more industry certifications from the list established per Florida Statutes § 1003.492.
+- EOCs: Pass the Geometry, Biology 1, and U.S. History EOCs. - Earn 1 credit each in the following courses: Algebra II or an equally rigorous course; statistics or an equally rigorous mathematics course; chemistry or physics; a course equally rigorous to chemistry or physics; 2 credits in the same world language, and at least 1 credit in AP, IB, AICE, or dual enrollment. - A student is exempt from the Biology I or U.S. History EOC assessment if the student is enrolled in an AP, IB or AICE Biology I or U.S. History course and the student earns the minimum score to earn college credit on the respective AP, IB or AICE assessment. - Please refer to Weekly Briefing #25899 for a list of District/State courses that have been identified as equally rigorous to Algebra II. - Merit Designation: Students Entering Grade 9 in the 2011-2012 School Year and Forward: - Meets the standard high school diploma requirements, and - Attain one or more industry certifications from the list established per Florida Statutes § 1003.492.